 In the CRM world, there are many different explanations and visions to explain the sale cycle.
 From one business’ reality to another, the sale cycle is not a straight line.
 In this blog, we will explain to you the sale cycle according to Microsoft and as it is used in Dynamics 365.
-We will help you distinguish a lead from an opportunity.
+We will help you distinguish a lead vs. opportunity in Dynamics 365 CRM.
 And finally, we will show you how they relate to the sale cycle.
 These notions will help you envision your sale cycle in your Dynamics 365.

 So, a lead can be someone who: